run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > Number of GPUs to allocate to the Job.
 The default is no allocated GPUs. the GPU value can be an integer or a fraction between 0 and 1.

 --large-shm
 > Mount a large /dev/shm device.
-An _shm_ is a shared file system mounted on RAM
+An _shm_ is a shared file system mounted on RAM.

 --memory string
 >  CPU memory to allocate for this job (1G, 20M, .etc).
 The Job will receive __at least__ this amount of memory.
 Note that the Job will __not__ be scheduled unless the system can guarantee this amount of memory to the job.